raggleton/htcondenser/README.rst

 **htcondenser** is a simple library for submitting simple jobs & DAGs on the Bristol machines.

-It was designed to allow easy setting up of jobs and deployment on worker nodes, without the user worrying too much about writing custom scripts, or copying across files to HDFS.
+It was designed to allow easy setting up of jobs and deployment on worker nodes, whilst following the `Code of Conduct <https://wikis.bris.ac.uk/pages/viewpage.action?title=Code+of+Conduct&spaceKey=dic>`_ without the user worrying too much about writing custom scripts, or copying across files to HDFS.

 Note that this probably won't work for more custom or complicated workflows, but may be a useful starting point.